Au fur et à mesure

 L’idée du film a mûri au fur et à mesure du tournage.
 The film’s idea matured during filming.

-Somewhat synonymous: Au fur et à mesure can only be used with active verbs like aller and parler, not with passive verbs like regarder and écouter.
+Au fur et à mesure can be used with active verbs like aller and parler, but not with passive verbs like regarder and écouter.
 For simultaneous happenings with the latter, you need tandis que instead.

 Etymology